srtandon/data-visualization/README.md

-#A study in Data Visualization
+# A Study in Data Visualization
 This repo was created during a bootcamp and is no longer maintained.